curzel-it/bit-therapy/README.md

 * [Windows are detected as obstacles](https://github.com/curzel-it/windows-detector)
 * A lot of hard work with [Aseprite](https://github.com/aseprite/aseprite)

-## Running the Project
+## Build from Source

 1. Download and setup Xcode
 1. Open the `PetTherapy` workspace
 1. Give Xcode some time to figure out dependencies...
-1. Select target 'Desktop Pets' or 'Mobile Pets'
+1. Select target 'Desktop Pets Dev' or 'Mobile Pets'
-1. Run...
+1. Run

-For daily use I recommend getting the App from the App Store.

-## Troubleshooting
+### Missing Cheats
+As you have probably guessed, a piece of code is missing.

+Removing the code was the easiest way to hide both cheat codes and their effect...

+I am a lazy guy, please understand 😅

+You can just `return false` in `Cheats.enableCheat(code:save:)` to make the app compile for personal use.

 ### Swift Packages not loading
 Unfortunately, Xcode does not like local swift packages very much.
 In case you get any error about missing packages, try the following: